MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

 ---

+  You can programmatically create annotated tags via the Azure DevOps [REST API](/rest/api/azure/devops/git/annotated/tags/create).
+To create tags via an Azure pipeline using the `git tag` command.
+For more information, see [git tag](https://git-scm.com/docs/git-tag).

 ## Delete tag

 >[!IMPORTANT]
 >Use caution when deleting tags from your repo.
 If the repo has been pulled, forked, or cloned by another user, the tag will still exist in their copy of the repo.
 You should only delete local tags, or if you are sure that the repo hasn't been pulled, cloned, or forked since you created your tag.

-To delete a tag, you must have the [Force Push](../../organizations/security/permissions.md#git-repository-object-level) permission at the **Repository** level or the **All tags** level (which inherits its permissions from the repository level if not explicitly set).
-Force push permissions for a tag are also automatically inherited by the tag creator.
+To delete a tag, you must have the [Force push](../../organizations/security/permissions.md#git-repository-object-level) permission at the **Repository** level or the **All tags** level (which inherits its permissions from the repository level if not explicitly set).
+The creator also inherits **Force push** permissions for a tag.

 #### [Browser](#tab/browser)

-::: moniker range=">= azure-devops-2019"

 ### Delete a tag in the remote repo